imp1sh/logzab/README.md

 - /var/log/auth.log
 - more to come

 Later we will also deliver template files for zabbix.
+Template files for logzab apps that offer a second parameter are not there.
-It'll count for example how often packets were blocked in shorewall or failed ssh logins or fail2ban Ban / Unban actions
+Logzab wil e.g. count how often packets were blocked in shorewall, failed ssh logins or fail2ban events.
+Theoretically it is also some kind of a very flexible log analyser.

 ## Requirements
 - logtail